norakearns/motif-mark/motif-mark/README.md

 ```

 ### Run motif-mark-oop.py
 Download motif-mark-oop.py in the same directory as your fasta file and motif file (otherwise, pass the complete path to your fasta file and motif file as arguments).
+The output png figure will be named with the same file prefix as the input fasta file, followed by ".png"

 In the terminal, write:
 ```